 Are you a Brown graduate student whose research deals with pre-modern history, society, or culture, from any disciplinary perspective, and focusing on any geographical region?
 If so, the Program in Early Cultures invites you to participate in our PEC Graduate Student Forum: a space for graduate student community, interaction, and exchange, between and across our scholarly specializations.

-We will meet once a month by Zoom, with programs designed around your requests, led by panels of you and your colleagues.
-Following up on ideas from graduate students this past spring, we offer this fall program:
+We will meet with programs designed around your requests, led by panels of you and your colleagues.

 Friday April 9, Time TBD.
 "Diversity Commitments, Teaching, and Job Materials."